Francisco Nemenzo

 Francisco Alfafara Nemenzo Jr. (9 February 1935 – 19 December 2024) was a Filipino political scientist, educator, and activist who served as the 18th president of the University of the Philippines (UP) from 1999 to 2005.
 He had previously served as chancellor of UP Visayas, UP Faculty Regent, and dean of the College of Arts & Sciences of UP Diliman.

 A prominent Marxist figure in the Philippine academe, (Note: Sources describing Nemenzo as "marxist":) he was a professor emeritus of political science at UP Diliman and taught courses in political philosophy and Philippine government.
+He also helped form several political coalitions such as Bukluran sa Ikauunlad ng Sosyalistang Isip at Gawa (BISIG), Akbayan, and Laban ng Masa.

 Nemenzo was from a family of scholars, academics, and educators.
 His father, Francisco Sr., was a marine zoologist known as the "father of Philippine coral taxonomy".
 His son, Fidel, is a mathematician and the 11th chancellor of UP Diliman.

 Career

+Early political activity

+Nemenzo was a member of the Partido Komunista ng Pilipinas (PKP; lit.
+'Philippine Communist Party'), a separate organization from the Communist Party of the Philippines.

 Administrative experience

 Prior to becoming UP President, Nemenzo served as chancellor of the University of the Philippines Visayas and as a member of the Board of Regents, the highest policy-making body of the University, representing the faculty.
 He was also dean of the College of Arts and Sciences, which was split into three academic units: College of Science (CS), College of Social Sciences & Philosophy (CSSP), and the College of Arts & Letters (CAL).